 Come to think of it, Yuan would be excellent at leading such a project!

 Note: Names have been modified to protect the innocent.

-And make sure to check out our On Demand webinar which dives a bit deeper into inclusion and diversity challenges around the world:
+Check out our on-demand webinar which dives a bit deeper into inclusion and diversity challenges around the world.

-Janet Mi is a Director of Consulting for Aperian Global has significant talent management field experience across China, the United States, and Asia, with particular focus on talent acquisition, talent deployment, and leadership development.
+Janet Mi is a Director of Consulting for Aperian Global has significant talent management field experience across China, the United States, and Asia, with a particular focus on talent acquisition, talent deployment, and leadership development.
 She holds a Bachelor’s degree from Cornell University in Ithaca, New York, and is certified in MBTI, NLP, Situational Leadership II as well as several Lominger Leadership Architecture Suite offerings: Learning Agility, CHOICES, and Interview Architect.
 She is also a certified coach through IECL in Australia.